adedejiadebusuyi/alx-pre_course/README.md

-My readme file for the second branch created during the project
+My first readme file for the second branch